dippudo/dippudo/README.md

 ## Skills

 <details>
-<summary>I have a wide array of skills and am continuously sharpening them and adding more to my stack:</summary>
+<summary>I have a wide array of skills and am continuously sharpening them and adding more to my stack 🔽</summary>

 <br>